marisguia/qcaERT/README.md

 > How much does this QCA solution depend on my thresholds, cutoffs, cases,
 > sample, or grouping structure?

-The package is built as a family of sibling tools.
-They share common argument conventions, returned-object structure, print behavior, and data-frame coercion.

-The strongest coverage is the `QCA` package workflow built around `QCA::calibrate()`, `QCA::truthTable()`, `QCA::minimize()`, and `QCA::findRows()`, especially crisp-set and fuzzy-set analyses. qcaERT is not intended to cover every possible QCA variant.
+It is build on top of the `QCA` package (Dușa, 2019) workflow, for crisp-set and fuzzy-set analyses.

 ## What qcaERT helps with